-Learn how to prevent and respond to skin picking, a form of self injurious behavior that can be seen in children with developmental disabilities and/or obsessive compulsive disorder -OCD.
+Learn how to prevent and respond to skin picking, also called dermotillomania, often referred to as a form of self injurious behavior that can be seen in children with developmental disabilities and/or obsessive compulsive disorder -OCD.
 This type of behavior can lead to open sores and scabs on the body, resulting in scars and infections over time.
 The majority of cases occur in females and causes are said to be related to emotional and psychological reasons.

 In my experience, I have found that a lot of times there is a very easy solution.
 Compulsive skin picking can often start out as simple scratching due to dry skin.
 The scratching and picking can result in relief from an itch and some scientists believe it can also release endorphins, which are feel good hormones.